 Enter your details and select Install Now.

-Congratulations, your website now has WordPress installed!
-Easy, right?
+Congratulations, you have now installed WordPress on your blog.
 You will get an email with your login details, or you can go straight to your login page at yoursitename.com/wp-login.php.

 While the pre-installed themes are practical to get started, you are better off finding another theme to differentiate yourself from the thousands of blogs that didn’t bother to change the default theme.